facebook/docusaurus/website/versioned_docs/version-2.0.1/api/plugin-methods/lifecycle-apis.md

 Plugins should use this lifecycle to fetch from data sources (filesystem, remote API, headless CMS, etc.) or do some server processing.
 The return value is the content it needs.

-For example, this plugin below return a random integer between 1 to 10 as content.
+For example, this plugin below returns a random integer between 1 to 10 as content.

 ```js title="docusaurus-plugin/src/index.js"
 module.exports = function (context, options) {